Raja Aghar Khan

-Raja Aghar Khan (also spelled Agar Khan, Aghar Khan, or Agar Khan (Note: In the book Gulab Singh 1792–1858 by K. M. Panikkar, Aghar Khan is referred to as Ajar Khan of Rajouri.)) was a military commander and royal from Rajouri.
-He was a Muslim Rajput prince and the son of Raja Karamullah Khan.
+Raja Aghar Khan (also spelled Agar Khan, Agarullah Khan, Aghar Khan, or Agharullah Khan (Note: In the book Gulab Singh 1792–1858 by K. M. Panikkar, Aghar Khan is referred to as Ajar Khan of Rajouri.)) was a military commander and royal from Rajouri.
+He was a Muslim Rajput prince of Jarral dynasty and the son of Raja Karamullah Khan.
 Raja Aghar Khan was known for his resistance against Maharaja Ranjit Singh and the Sikh Empire.

 Early life and Ascension

 Raja Aghar Khan succeeded his father, Raja Karamullah Khan, in 1808 as part of the royal Jarral clan ruling over Rajouri.
 His succession was initially contested as leading officials and people favored his younger brother, Raja Rahimullah Khan.
 However, Raja Rahim Khan declined the throne while Raja Aghar Khan was alive, leading to his installation as Raja of Rajouri.

 Career

 Conflict with Ranjit Singh

 In 1810 and 1812, Maharaja Ranjit Singh attempted to conquer Bhimber, Kotli, and Rajouri.
 However, Rajouri successfully resisted these invasions.

-Raja Aghar Khan secretly obstructed Ranjit Singh’s attempts to invade Kashmir between 1812 and 1814, providing covert resistance against the Sikh army.
-In retaliation, Ranjit Singh launched an attack on Rajouri, plundering the region as punishment for Raja Aghar Khan’s defiance.
+Raja Aghar Khan secretly obstructed Ranjit Singh's attempts to invade Kashmir between 1812 and 1814, providing covert resistance against the Sikh army.
+In retaliation, Ranjit Singh launched an attack on Rajouri, plundering the region as punishment for Raja Aghar Khan's defiance.